webplatform/docs/guides/doctypes_and_markup_styles/index.md

 {{!}}-
 {{!}}}

-Table 1: Differences between HTML and XHTML. (current commented out because tables won't render at the moment)
+Table 1: Differences between HTML and XHTML.

 In terms of what syntax style you should use, pick something you are comfortable with.
 We'd recommend that you start off using strict XML syntax, as it is guaranteed to work in any situation.
 Later on you can adjust your style to suit, when you understand what you are doing a bit better.
 Just remember these rules: